athulns/mixup-final/README.md

   Double-check your `.env` file settings both locally and on Render.
 - **Build Failures on Render:**
   Review the build logs in Render to diagnose and resolve any errors during the deployment process.
-- **CORS Errors:**
-  If you encounter CORS issues, make sure your server is configured to allow requests from your client’s domain.

 ---

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request for any improvements or bug fixes.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes.
-4. Push to your fork.
-5. Open a pull request.

 ---